Tinubu sacks Arase as chair of Police Service Commission, names replacement

 The president replaced him with Hashimu Argungu, a retired deputy inspector general of police, according to a statement by the Special Adviser to the President (Media & Publicity), Ajuri Ngelale, on Monday.

-The statement did not disclose the reason for for Mr Arase’s removal from office.
+The statement did not disclose the reason for Mr Arase’s removal from office.

 |